Jeff Wayne's Musical Version of The War of the Worlds – The New Generation: 2012-2013 The New Generation: Alive on Stage tour

 Alive on Stage! also includes other new content not featured on The New Generation album, such as a new scene opening Act II between The Journalist (Liam Neeson) and Carrie, his fiancée (Anna-Marie Wayne).
 This new piece, entitled "Distant Shores", is an exchange between the two after they have been separated and is seen onstage via holographic projections of both characters in which they express hope they may one day see each other again, speaking as though to each other, from distant shores.
 The show also includes effects used previously on tours including the use of pyrotechnics, now much improved, in which the audience is blasted by real heat rays, leaves fall upon the audience during "Forever Autumn", and a levitation effect is used after Beth is killed during the Spirit of Man.

-Bassist Herbie Flowers and Guitarist Chris Spedding, both part of the original 1978 album and later the original 2006 live tour, again tour as members of The Black Smoke Band for Alive on Stage The rest of band remain relatively unchanged from the album and previous tours, with the exception of Gordy Marshall from the album is replaced by Accy Yeats on drums.
+Bassist Herbie Flowers and Guitarist Chris Spedding, both part of the original 1978 album and later the original 2006 live tour, again tour as members of The Black Smoke Band for Alive on Stage The rest of the band remain relatively unchanged from the album and previous tours, except Gordy Marshall from the album is replaced by Accy Yeats on drums.
 Jeff Wayne conducts The Black Smoke Band and the ULLAdubULLA Strings as he has done on tours before.
 On 15 December Michael Falzon announced on Facebook, as did Kerry Ellis and Will Stapleton on Twitter, that the sold-out show at the O2 Arena in London was to be filmed for DVD release, distributed by Universal; this was confirmed by the official website.
 The DVD film was later shown on Universal's The Shows Must Go On!
 YouTube channel on 23 October 2020 and was available for that weekend.
-This release was dedicated to Falzon, who died on 23 June 2020 from germ cell cancer, and included link to a donation page for the Chris O'Brien Lifehouse where he was treated.
+This release was dedicated to Falzon, who died on 23 June 2020 from germ cell cancer and included a link to a donation page for the Chris O'Brien Lifehouse where he was treated.